-You have to cut the needed number of pins from the long double-row-headers on your own.
+You have to cut the needed number of pins from the long double-row-headers by yourself.
 Only JP4 is needed, the rest are optional signals and ground pins if you want to extend the hardware by yourself.
 For more information take a look at the circuit diagram.